surf-visualization/paraview-course/docs/miscellaneous.md

 ![](./images/filter-search.png)

-By typing the first few letters of a filter name, "cont" in this case, you can quickly find and add a filter as a child of the currently selected filter in the pipeline browser.
-The greyed out filter names indicate that that particular filter is not compatible with the currently selected filter's output data type.
+By typing the first few letters of a filter name, "cont" in the example above, you can quickly find and add a filter as a child of the currently selected filter in the pipeline browser.
+The greyed out filter names indicate that those particular filters are not compatible with the currently selected filter's output data type.

 ### Getting filter help